Biodiversity climate action scorecard

 Has the council stated they are mowing their green spaces less for wildlife?

-• Yes, we have identified 5 locations as a trial for grass framing this mowing season, find out more about our mowing grass cutting.
+• Yes, we have identified 5 locations as a trial for grass framing this mowing season, find out more about our mowing and grass cutting.

 Does the council have a target to increase tree cover and is a tree management plan agreed as they grow?

 • Yes, as stated in our tree policy.
-We are on track to increase woodland coverage to 16.5% by 2050 (target set as part of the Local Nature Recovery Strategy, to be implemented in 2026.
+We are on track to increase woodland coverage to 16.5% by 2050 (target set as part of the Local Nature Recovery Strategy, to be implemented in 2026.)

 Have the council's parks been awarded Green Flag status?